17th Century Books

 It was known that one of the last sets of uncolored plates of the Hortus Eystettensis was purchased for the use of Faber in 1617.
 We did not know more.
 It is probably this one that has just surfaced.

-On July 13 in London, Christie's sells that deluxe copy, lot 173 estimated £ 800K.
+On July 13, 2016, Christie's sold that deluxe copy for £ 1.93M from a lower estimate of £ 800K, lot 173.
 It is complete of Besler's 366 plates, without the additional botanical text.
 Before it got its binding, this copy was supplemented with fifteen drawings and one print of a rare plant that was the pride of the garden of Cardinal Farnese.
 This 1619 dated plate is dedicated to Faber.
 The whole book was colored by a single hand.

 Let us comment the considerable interest of the Roman Catholic aristocracy for flowers.
 The preparation of the Hortus Eystettensis is indeed contemporary to the artistic study of flowers executed throughout the summer of 1606 by Jan Brueghel from the incitement of the Cardinal Archbishop of Milan.